-Continuous interaction with our employees allows us to effectively understand their needs and listen to their suggestions for improving the work environment.
+The Group believes that continuous interaction with our employees allows us to listen and understand their needs for improving their working morale and efficiency.
 Therefore, we are committed to interacting with our employees and understanding their opinions through diversified and regular communication channels to facilitate dialogues between the management and general employees.
 Currently, our employees can communicate with each other in our WeChat group and make constructive suggestions to the Group.
 Our Hong Kong office has created an "employee bulletin board" on which employees are invited to post their suggestions and the Group regularly releases internal messages.
 In addition, employees of Xiamen Park Outlets can communicate with the general manager through an electronic version of the "general manager's mailbox", and the general manager would provide feedback on the last Friday of each month to strengthen the connection and exchange of opinions between the management and employees.